 Dining facilities are under the jurisdiction of the University.
-Students are responsible for following all dining hall regulations while using these facilities.
+Students are responsible for following all dining hall and cafeteria regulations either posted or published while using these facilities.
+Students in violation may be referred to the Dean of Students Office for judicial action.